Slickplan

 We filmed a short video to show you exactly how to use Slickplan

-The concept development process
+The 9-step concept development process

 1. Understand your customer

+Knowing your customer or user is a critical piece of the new product development process.
 Understanding who you’re solving for should guide all of your business decisions, not just concept development.

 2. Identify customer needs and define the problem

-3. Define your market and competition
+3. Market and competition analysis (SWOT)

 4. Brainstorm and generate concepts